 The fair value of each restricted stock grant is based on the closing price of the Company's stock on the date of grant and is amortized to expense over its vesting period.
 The expected forfeiture rates used to calculated compensation expense were 5% for employees and 2% for executives and directors.

 The following table summarizes information about restricted stock awards for the year ended December 31, 2007:

-Restricted Stock (Non-vested Shares) Number of Shares G hted Average rant-Date air Value
+Number of Shares Weighted Average Grant-Date Fair Value

-Unvested at January 1, 2007 31,560 \$ 29.83
+31,560 \$ 29.83

-Granted 4,171 49.12
+4,171 49.12

-Vested (8,490) 47.08
+(8,490) 47.08

-Expired

-Forfeited

-Unvested at December 31, 2007 27,241 \$ 27.41